eaudeweb/nbsap/README.rst

-NBSAP (http://nbsap.eaudeweb.ro/) is a website for organizing the implementation of Belgium's national biodiversity strategy after AICHI.
+National Biodiversity Strategies and Action Plan (or simply NBSAP) (http://nbsap.eaudeweb.ro/) is a platform for organizing the implementation of Belgium's national biodiversity strategy after AICHI.
+It consists of two panels each corresponding an operation: viewing and editing.

+The first panel allows anyone to overview the aichi goals, targets and indicators along with national strategy mappings (the way a country develops its own strategy in terms of objectives and actions) and its implementation.

+The second panel(Admin), authentication-available only, allows an user to actually define the national strategy. (e.g. add/modify/delete an objective, action or even elements from AICHI) in the purpose of building it.

 NBSAP Quick Installation
 =====